A teacher is dead and 2 people are wounded after a France stabbing attack that echoes 2020 killing

 Prosecutors said they were considering charges of terror-related murder and attempted murder against the suspect.

-The attack came amid heightened tensions around the world over Hamas' weekend attack on southern Israel and Israel's military response, which have killed hundreds of civilians on both sides.
-There have been calls in Muslim nations for mass protests after Friday prayers over Israel's intense bombing campaign in Gaza.
+The attack came amid heightened tensions around the world over Hamas' attack on southern Israel and Israel's blistering military response, which have killed hundreds of civilians on both sides.

-Interior Minister Gérald Darmanin on Thursday ordered local authorities to ban all pro-Palestinian demonstrations amid a rise in antisemitic acts since the Hamas attack.
+France is estimated to have the world’s third-largest Jewish population after Israel and the U.S., as well as the largest Muslim population in Western Europe.

-France is estimated to have the world’s third-largest Jewish population after Israel and the U.S., and the largest Muslim population in Western Europe.
+French Interior Minister Gérald Darmanin on Thursday ordered local authorities to ban all pro-Palestinian demonstrations amid a rise in antisemitic acts since last Saturday's attack by Hamas militants and the Israeli military's subsequent bombardment and siege of Gaza.

 France’s National Assembly, the lower house of Parliament, held a minute of silence for the victims at the opening of its Friday session.